vercel/next.js/docs/deployment.md

 ### Docker Image

 Next.js can be deployed to any hosting provider that supports Docker containers.
-This is the approach you should use when you're deploying to container orchestrators such as Kubernetes or Hashicorp Nomad.
+This is the approach you should use when you're deploying to container orchestrators such as Kubernetes or Hashicorp Nomad, or just want to run a docker container in a single node in any cloud provider.

 Here is a multi-stage `Dockerfile` using `node:alpine` that you can use: